-Most of the catchment is covered by Housing Choice and Transport Zone 2, which is based on the 800 metres distance outlined in 3.1 Defining the catchment area and allows for building heights up to three storeys.
-Where a lot is at least 1,000 square metres in size and has a 20-metre frontage, buildings of up to four storeys are allowed.
+Most of the catchment is covered by Housing Choice and Transport Zone 2, which is based on the 800 metre distance outlined in Section 3.1 and allows for building heights up to three storeys.
+Where a lot is at least 1,000 square metres in size and has a 20-metre frontage, buildings up to four storeys are allowed.
 These areas support a mix of low-rise apartments, townhouses, detached, and semi-detached houses.
 Housing Choice and Transport Zone 2 will apply to land covered by Heritage Overlay precincts.
-The overlay will continue to protect places of heritage significance, while allowing three-four storey development on sites where the heritage significance of places will not be adversely impacted.
+The overlay will continue to protect places of heritage significance, while allowing three to four storey development on sites where the heritage significance of places will not be adversely impacted.